Nick Jr. (Russia)

 Nick Jr. (Ник Джуниор) is a Russian-language children's cable and satellite television channel which launched on 1 November 2011.
-The channel closed in Russia on 28 April 2022 and in Belarus on 14 December 2022.
+The channel closed in Russia on 28 April 2022, in Belarus on 14 December 2022 and in Ukraine on 1 January 2026.

 History

 On 1 November 2011, MTV Networks Europe (now Paramount Networks EMEAA) launched Nick Jr. in Russia and the CIS countries.
 Before its launch as a full-time channel Nick Jr. had a block on Nickelodeon.
 The channel served by the European feed of Nick Jr., so no Russian-language text appeared on channel promos, info or bumpers.

 The channel closed in Russia on 28 April 2022, and in Belarus on 14 December 2022, in response to the Russian invasion of Ukraine.
 In April 2023, a Kazakh audio track was added.

+On 1 January 2026, the channel closed in Ukraine along with the main Nickelodeon and Nicktoons channels in the region.